The Pay and Non-Pay Content of Job Ads: Data and Institutional Context

 \subsection{Vacancy Data}

-We have access to almost 3 million job ads covering the near universe of publicly posted vacancies in Norway between 2002 and 2019.
-These data are maintained by the Norwegian Public Employment Agency (NAV).
-The employment agency collects information about vacancies from several sources, including online job boards and newspapers, as well as vacancies that are directly reported by employers to the agency.\footnote{ In accordance with the Labor Market Act §7, Norwegian employers are required by law to report publicly posted job ads to the agency, which maintains a comprehensive database of publicly posted vacancy ads with the stated goal of providing job-seekers with current information on suitable job opportunities. } More than 80 percent of job postings recorded in the agency's database were retrieved from various online job boards.\footnote{\cite{bhuller2023} study the consequences on labor market matching of increased online job search and recruitment triggered by a roll-out of broadband internet across Norway during the early 2000s.} The remaining 20 percent were either (i) scanned or transcribed from newspapers by caseworkers in the employment agency, or (ii) based on notifications of job openings sent by employers directly to the agency.
-The ability to observe virtually all publicly posted vacancy ads in the economy with full-text corpora is an important advantage of our setting, which differentiates it from the existing literature using vacancy texts that often relies on information from selected online job portals, typically covering job ads posted over a shorter time span.
+Our data include almost 2.15 million job ads covering the near universe of publicly posted vacancies in Norway between 2015 and 2024.\footnote{In an earlier version of this paper, we used data on Norwegian job ads going back to 2002.} These data are maintained by the Norwegian Public Employment Agency (NAV).
+The employment agency collects information about vacancies from several sources, including online job boards and newspapers, as well as direct job opening reports from employers.\footnote{In accordance with the Labor Market Act §7, Norwegian employers are required by law to report publicly posted job openings to the agency, which maintains a comprehensive database of publicly posted vacancy ads with the stated goal of providing job-seekers with current information on suitable job opportunities.} The share of online postings has increased gradually over the past two decades, and about 90\% of job postings recorded in the agency's database since 2015 were retrieved from various online job boards.\footnote{\cite{bhuller2023} study the consequences on labor market matching of increased online job search and recruitment triggered by a roll-out of broadband internet across Norway during the early 2000s.} The remaining job ads were either (i) scanned or transcribed from newspapers by caseworkers in the employment agency, or (ii) enclosed in the notifications of job openings sent by employers directly to the agency.
+The ability to observe virtually all publicly posted vacancy ads in the economy with full-text corpora is an important advantage of our setting, which differentiates it from the existing literature using vacancy texts that often relies on information from selected online job portals.